Neeraj Chopra's javelin victory delivers India its first Olympic gold medal in track and field - KESQ

 India has now taken home seven medals in total at Tokyo 2020 — one gold, two silver and four bronze.

-Priyanka Gandhi Vadra, general secretary of India’s opposition Indian National Congress party, congratulated Chopra on Twitter: “What an outstanding performance.
+Priyanka Gandhi Vadra, general secretary of India’s opposition Indian National Congress party in charge of Uttar Pradesh, congratulated Chopra on Twitter: “What an outstanding performance.
 History has been made.
 India is so proud of you.”

 The-CNN-Wire